Skip to main content

 1. Introduction

-Competency refers to a partner's validated, specialized capability.
-Vendors formally recognize these specific skills and expertise.
-Partners typically achieve competency through targeted training and certifications.
-They also demonstrate proficiency through successful customer engagements.
-This validation confirms their ability in particular solution areas.
+Competency refers to a partner's specialized, validated capability, with vendors formally recognizing specific skills and expertise.
+Partners typically achieve competency through targeted training and certifications, demonstrating proficiency through successful customer engagements.
+Validating these skills confirms a partner's ability in particular solution areas.

-For example, an IT channel partner might earn a competency in cloud security.
-This confirms their expertise in protecting cloud environments.
-A manufacturing partner could achieve a competency in advanced robotics.
-This shows their skill in integrating complex automation systems.
-Competencies are vital for a robust partner ecosystem.
-They help match partners with appropriate customer needs.
+For instance, an IT channel partner might earn a competency in cloud security, confirming expertise in protecting cloud environments.
+Similarly, a manufacturing partner could achieve a competency in advanced robotics, showcasing skill in integrating complex automation systems.
+Competencies are vital for a robust partner ecosystem, helping match partners with appropriate customer needs.

 2. Context/Background

-Historically, partner programs often relied on revenue tiers.
-Higher sales volume typically meant more benefits.
-This approach sometimes overlooked specific technical strengths.
-Partners might sell a product without deep implementation expertise.
-The shift towards competencies addresses this gap.
-It ensures partners have relevant skills.
-This improves customer satisfaction and project success.
-It also builds stronger, more specialized partner relationships.
+Historically, partner programs often relied on revenue tiers, where higher sales volume typically meant more benefits.
+This approach sometimes overlooked specific technical strengths; partners might sell a product without deep implementation expertise.
+Moving towards competencies addresses this gap, ensuring partners possess relevant skills.
+Such an approach improves customer satisfaction and project success, building stronger, more specialized partner relationships.

 3. Core Principles

-- Validation: Competencies are not self-declared.
-They require formal proof.
+• Validation: Competencies are not self-declared, requiring formal proof.
 This often includes certifications and project success.

-- Specialization: Competencies focus on narrow, deep expertise.
-They define specific areas of proficiency.
+• Specialization: Competencies focus on narrow, deep expertise.
+Defining specific areas of proficiency is key.

-- Customer Focus: Competencies aim to meet specific customer needs.
-They align partner skills with market demand.
+• Customer Focus: Competencies aim to meet specific customer needs.
+Aligning partner skills with market demand is crucial.

-- Strategic Alignment: Competencies align with vendor product roadmaps.
-They support key strategic initiatives.
+• Strategic Alignment: Competencies align with vendor product roadmaps.
+Supporting key strategic initiatives is a primary goal.

 4. Implementation

-- Establish Certification Criteria: Define requirements for validation.
-This could be exams or project submissions.
+3. Establish Certification Criteria: Define requirements for validation.
+Criteria could be exams or project submissions.

-- Communicate Value: Clearly explain competency benefits to partners.
-Show how it drives channel sales.
+6. Communicate Value: Clearly explain competency benefits to partners.
+Show how competency drives channel sales.

 5. Best Practices vs Pitfalls